 What is effective communication?

-Barriers to effective interpersonal communication include Stress and out-of-control emotion, Lack of focus, Inconsistent body language, Negative body language.
+Barriers to effective interpersonal communication include stress and out-of-control emotion, lack of focus, inconsistent body language and negative body language.

 Improving communication skills #2: Become an engaged listener